-- A large central stormwater pond and adjacent park will provide over 11 acres of open space in the center of the development with proximity to the uses with the greatest density. - The development will provide a mix of different housing types, on a large scale, and serve as a transition from mor intensive commercial uses south of the site. - The proposed development will connect to, and extend, City utilities at the expense of the Developer. - Trails and pedestrian connectivity are proposed.
+- A large central stormwater pond and adjacent park will provide over 11 acres of contiguous open space in the center of the development within close proximity of all units. - The development will provide a mix of different housing types, and serve as a transition from more intensive commercial uses planned to the south of the site. - The proposed development will connect to, and extend, City utilities at the expense of the Developer. - Trails, sidewalk, and roadway connectivity are proposed consistent with City plans.